vtexdocs/dev-portal-content/docs/guides/Integration-Guides/search-integration-guide/external-search-provider-overview.md

 updatedAt: "2020-10-30T20:44:33.600Z"
 ---

-A search engine is a crucial part of e-commerce.
+A search engine is a crucial part of ecommerce.
 It can drive more sales if the search results are good and it can worsen the user experience if they are bad.

 Changing the search provider usually involved changing code both in the frontend and in the backend, creating unnecessary friction.